 - 1. Who is part of a CIC and who is not?
 What are the rules for joining?
 (Define clear group boundaries.) - 2.
 Are the rules governing CIC creation and usage locally appropriate?
-(Match rules governing the use of community resources to local needs and conditions.) - 3.
-Who can participate in modifying those rules?
+(Match rules governing the use of community resources to local needs and conditions.)

+- 3. Who can participate in modifying those rules?
 (Ensure that those affected by the rules can participate in modifying the rules.) - 4.
 How are CIC rules legitimate outside the community or group creating them?

 (Make sure the rule-making rights of the community members are respected by outside authorities.) - 5.
 How are CIC member behaviours and rule compliance monitored?
-(Develop a system, carried out by the community to monitor member's behaviour such as trade balance.
-Consider how frequently to meet and how to deal with participants who can't meet in person.) - 6.
+(Develop a system, carried out by the community to monitor member's behaviour such as trade balance.) - 6.
 How are disputes resolved in the community?
 (Provide accessible low-cost means for dispute resolution.) - 7.
 What kind of governance layers are there for maintaining CICs?
 (Build responsibility for governing the common resource in nested tiers from the base level to the entire ecosystem.)